 An error in one program can adversely affect many processes, it might modify data of another program, or also can affect the operating system.
-For example, if a process stuck in infinite loop then this infinite loop could affect correct operation of other processes.
+For example, if a process stuck in the infinite loop then this infinite loop could affect the correct operation of other processes.
 So to ensure the proper execution of the operating system, there are two modes of operation:

 User mode –

-When the computer system run user applications like creating a text document or using any application program, then the system is in the user mode.
+When the computer system is run by user applications like creating a text document or using any application program, then the system is in user mode.
 When the user application requests for a service from the operating system or an interrupt occurs or system call, then there will be a transition from user to kernel mode to fulfill the requests.

 Given below image describes what happen when an interrupt occurs: